pd3v/Audio-Compressor/README.md

 # Audio Compressor
 Compressor for audio input.

 This is a stomp box like Compressor.
-You can tried it out with a guitar plugged into an iRig adapter.
+You can try it out with a guitar plugged into an iRig adapter.
 When off, works as a bypass like any effect foot pedal.

 Created to experiment with [AudioKit](http://audiokit.io/) API.
 Based on `AKCompressor`class from [AudioKit](http://audiokit.io/) 1.3.